GNU-Ymir/Documentations/en/primitives/functions.md

 import std::io

+/**
-// Function 'foo' can be called without specifying a value for parameter 'x'
+ * Function 'foo' can be called without specifying a value for parameter 'x'
-// '8' will be used as a default value for 'x'
+ * '8' will be used as the default value for 'x'
-//
+ */
 def foo (x : i32 = 8) {
     println ("The value of x is : ", x);
 }